micheles/papers/PITCHME.md

 [@ul]

-- we are not using it in production but we have experimental support for it
-- I was waiting for it to mature
+- not used until now because we are conservative
 - the documentation has improved a lot now
 - `dask.distributed.Client.map` is the easy migration path I was looking for
 - we are testing it, love to hear from you :-)
+- we are not using it in production but we have experimental support for it

 [@ulend]